Do I need an appointment to view model homes?

 No, but appointments are highly recommended.
 Please call any of our 6 locations to schedule an appointment.

 Do I have to wear a mask when visiting RHI or viewing model homes?

-Unvaccinated visitors are REQUIRED to wear masks when entering RHI offices or model homes.
+Masks are optional when entering RHI offices or model homes.

 What is Riverview Homes' delivery radius?